clara-kill/MscDSA-Scene/README.md

 The Three Datasets used in this project can be found at the following:

-Multi Class Weather Dataset https://data.mendeley.com/datasets/4drtyfjtfy/1 Image2Weather Dataset https://www.cs.ccu.edu.tw/~wtchu/projects/Weather/index.htmlhttps://www.cs.ccu.edu.tw/~wtchu/projects/Weather/index.html
+Multi Class Weather Dataset https://data.mendeley.com/datasets/4drtyfjtfy/1

+Image2Weather Dataset https://www.cs.ccu.edu.tw/~wtchu/projects/Weather/index.htmlhttps://www.cs.ccu.edu.tw/~wtchu/projects/Weather/index.html

 Oxford Robotcar Homepage https://robotcar-dataset.robots.ox.ac.uk/

+Creating Labels Fn - Some function are defined here that are used in both Parts.

 4 Category Model Building - This is all of the relevant code for Part 1 (Single Images)

+Robotcar - Model Building - This is all of the relevvant code for Part 2 (Image Sequences)